• Home

 What to expect from LLMs in the future

 I think we're going to see a lot more LLMs in the near future, especially from major tech companies.
-Amazon, IBM, Intel, and NVIDIA all have LLMs under development, in testing, or available for customers to use.
-They're not as buzzy as the models I listed above, nor are regular people ever likely to use them directly, but I think it's reasonable to expect large enterprises to start deploying them widely.
+Apple, Amazon, IBM, Intel, and NVIDIA all have LLMs under development, in testing, or available for customers to use.
+They're not as buzzy as the models I listed above, nor are regular people ever likely to use them directly, but I think it's reasonable to expect large enterprises to start deploying them widely, both internally and for things like customer support.

 I also think we're going to see a lot more efficient LLMs tailored to run on smartphones and other lightweight devices.
-Google has already hinted at this with Gemini Nano, which runs some features on the Google Pixel Pro 8.
-Developments like Mistral's Mixtral 8x7B demonstrate techniques that enable smaller LLMs to compete with larger ones efficiently.
+Google has already hinted at this with Gemini Nano, which runs some features on the Google Pixel Pro 8, and Apple Intelligence is due on Apple devices later this year.
+There has also been a lot more attention given to smaller models that are able to outperform their size, like Mistral's Mixtral 8x22B.

 The other big thing that's coming is large multimodal models or LMMs.
 These combine text generation with other modalities, like images and audio, so you can ask a chatbot what's going on in an image or have it respond with audio.
-GPT-4 Vision (GPT-4V) and Google's Gemini models are two of the first LMMs that are likely to be widely deployed, but we're definitely going to see more.
+GPT-4o and Google's Gemini models are two of the first LMMs that are widely deployed, though their full powers are still rolling out—we're definitely going to see more.

 Other than that, who can tell?
 Three years ago, I definitely didn't think we'd have powerful AIs like ChatGPT available for free.
 Maybe in a few years, we'll have artificial general intelligence (AGI).